Alejogb1/job-board/blog-data/how-do-i-log-logicaldate-or-ds-in-airflow-tasks.md

 id: "how-do-i-log-logicaldate-or-ds-in-airflow-tasks"
 ---

-Alright, let's tackle this common question regarding logging the `logical_date` (or `ds`) within Airflow tasks.
+, let's tackle this common question regarding logging the `logical_date` (or `ds`) within Airflow tasks.
 I’ve certainly tripped over this myself back in the day, trying to debug complex pipelines where the operational context was paramount.
 You see, the `logical_date`, or `ds`, as it's often represented in templated fields, isn't always immediately obvious when a task actually executes, especially if you’re dealing with backfills or complex DAG scheduling.
 It's essential for accurate data processing and debugging, and getting it right can save a lot of headaches.
-The challenge typically lies in ensuring that you capture the *specific* logical date a given task instance is associated with, not just the current system time.
+The challenge typically lies in ensuring that you capture the _specific_ logical date a given task instance is associated with, not just the current system time.

 The crux of the matter is understanding that Airflow tasks are executed within a specific context, and the `logical_date` is one element of that context.
-It's the date/time the DAG run *should* have run based on the schedule, not necessarily when it *actually* runs.
+It's the date/time the DAG run _should_ have run based on the schedule, not necessarily when it _actually_ runs.
 This subtle distinction is crucial.

 Let’s break down a few practical methods I've used to capture this information effectively.